Residential communities close. All students without permission to stay beyond this date must check out.

 This very popular donation program allows you to give away unwanted items to local charities as you “Lighten Your Load” at the end of the spring semester.

 Blue donation bins will be located near each community desk to deposit non-perishable food items; please ensure that all donated items are within date (not expired).
 Bins will also be available to collect study or office supplies.

 Please deposit clean, gently used clothes and household items in designated areas near your community.
-Pod containers will be located at Lightsey near the fire station portion of the parking lot and the north end of Calhoun Courts for donation of larger items such as sofas, recliners, etc. that are in good condition.
+Pod containers will be located at Manning Hall, the Greek Quad, Lightsey Bridge, Calhoun Courts, Shoeboxes and Douthit East & West for donation of larger items such as sofas, recliners, etc. that are in good condition.